James-Z-Zhang00/emotion-detection/README.md

 Tested and packaged the application created using the Emotion Detection function

-Completed web deployment of your application using Flask
+Completed web deployment of my application using Flask

-Incorporated error handling in your application to account for invalid input to your application
+Incorporated error handling in my application to account for invalid input to my application

 Written codes that are in perfect compliance with PEP8 guidelines, getting 10/10 score in static code analysis

 Congratulations!
-You have completed this module.
-At this point, you know that:
+I have completed this module.
+At this point, I know that:

 Watson AI libraries are embeddable libraries that are preinstalled in the Cloud IDE framework.
 These embeddable AI libraries provide a variety of NLP and speech-based functions based on popular AI models.

-In the projects, you developed web apps with incorporated AI functionality using IBM Watson libraries.
+In the projects, I developed web apps with incorporated AI functionality using IBM Watson libraries.

 Both projects followed the same application creation steps including: